dalgu90/cim-misspelling/README.md

 <img width="860" alt="image" src="https://user-images.githubusercontent.com/13655756/158745297-e899feb8-e023-4070-b1c1-eda3779aa4c4.png">

 This model (CIM) corrects misspellings with a char-based language model and a corruption model (edit distance).
 The model is being pre-trained and evaluated on clinical corpus and datasets.
-Please see the paper (link will be updated) for more detailed explanation.
+Please see the [paper](https://proceedings.mlr.press/v174/kim22b/kim22b.pdf) for more detailed explanation.

 ## Requirements